 I have overall responsibility for the strategic and operational management of the charity.
 I enjoy bolstering our relationships with businesses and other partners to help ensure our work has a meaningful impact for those in need in our city.
 You'll usually find me accompanied by my dog, Lena.

-As the Change and Transitions Lead my role is hugely varied.
+As the Finance and Change Lead my role is hugely varied.
 I deal with the day-to-day finances and provide financial support to the rest of the team.
 I also act as a floating support for managing and delivering projects, adding capacity where needed.
 And I’ll be involved in developing our reporting and evaluation tools.

 I work with young people that are experiencing homelessness.
 My role is split between finding them safe emergency accommodation either through our volunteer host or referring them to local night shelters like the 365.
 Theo other half of my job is supporting young people in finding safe and secure long-term accommodation and advocating on their behalf in these matters.